 Kagoshima and Sakurajima are connected around the clock by frequent ferries.
 The one way ride takes 15 minute and costs 160 yen.
 The ferry terminal is a ten minute walk from JR Kagoshima Station or a five minute walk from the Suizokukan-guchi tram stop, and is also served by the City View Buses.

 How to get around Sakurajima

 The easiest way to travel around Sakurajima is by rental car, which can be taken onto the ferry (1150 yen one way for 3-4 meter long cars; 1600 yen one way for 4-5 meter long cars).
 Driving once around the coast of Sakurajima takes about an hour.
-Many car rental outlets are found in the city center and at the airport.
+Car rental outlets can be found in the city center and at Kagoshima Airport.

 It is also possible to travel around Sakurajima by public transportation.
 There is a loop bus for tourists, the Sakurajima Island View Bus, that operates hourly from the ferry terminal to the Yunohira observation point and back.
 The fare depends on the distance traveled or is 500 yen for a 1-day pass.
 Alternatively, sightseeing bus tours are available for Sakurajima (3-4 hours, around 2500 yen) or in combination with Kagoshima (6 hours, around 4000 yen).

 Lastly, there are regular city buses that run infrequently from the ferry terminal along the northern coast (departures every 1-3 hours) and along the southern coast (departures every 40-90 minutes) of Sakurajima.